PascalGameDevelopment/SDL2-for-Pascal/README.md

 4. If an identifier or a function declaration is gone, mark them as `deprecated`. (see issue [#34](https://github.com/PascalGameDevelopment/SDL2-for-Pascal/issues/34))

-5. For convenience we encourage to add single and double pointers for any SDL type.
-(See #105)
+5. For convenience we encourage to add single and double pointers for any SDL type. (see issue [#105](https://github.com/PascalGameDevelopment/SDL2-for-Pascal/issues/105))

 6. Have a look at our [Translation Cheat Sheet](CHEATSHEET.md) for reference.